gkwa/funnymontana/README.md

 ```
 just pipeline https://medium.com/box-tech-blog/creating-cloud-managed-platform-services-93a52233c8a9
 ```

+1. downloads the page
-downloads the page, converts it to markdown using pandoc, which significantly reduces the content size.
+1. converts it to markdown using pandoc, which significantly reduces the content size
+1. copies result to my clipboard

+I then paste that back into claude.ai prompt.

 This makes it much easier to feed into Claude.ai for analysis and discussion.

 ## Installation